Full time roles

 - Construction and the Built Environment

-Applications from subject specialists in other areas covered by our Diploma titles are also welcome.
+Applications from subject specialists in other areas covered by our Diploma titles are also welcome, though we may not be able to offer work in 2021-22 academic year.

 External moderators play an important role in OCN London’s quality assurance strategy by ensuring that the operation and assessment of Diploma courses is valid, reliable, fit for purpose and inclusive.